Ha989/grants/Readme.md

 - A User can update their comment
 - A User can delete their comment

+## Bookmark
+- A User can add bookmark project which they like
+- A User can remove a bookmark project

 ## Notifications

 - A User/Creator can see their history of notifications